-Setting the heat low when your family is out of the home and when you’re sleeping can save on your energy bills.
-Many new models have Wi-Fi capability and apps, so you can turn your heat up and down remotely if you forget.
+Investing in a programmable thermostat is a wise choice for the winter.
+Setting the heat low when your family is out of the home and when you’re sleeping can save you money on your energy bills.
+Many new models also have Wi-Fi capabilities and apps, so you can turn your heat up and down remotely if you forget.

-4. Seal Your Windows
+4. Seal Your Leaky Windows

-You can prevent a lot of energy from being wasted by sealing your windows and doors.
-Heat escapes easily through small gaps and cracks under doors, so invest in some weather stripping and door stoppers to keep the heat in and the cold air out.
+Here’s another easy and effective fall HVAC efficiency tip that can prevent a lot of energy waste: sealing your windows and doors.
+Heat escapes easily through small gaps and cracks under doors, so invest in some weatherstripping and door stoppers to keep the heat in and the cold air out.

 5. Keep Your Unit Clean